 Protection must be such that obligations are not only on the state, but also on the private sector.
-Nondiscrimination on the basis of gender, sexual orientation and HIV status must relate to employment, schools, health services, sports, etc.
+Nondiscrimination on the basis of gender, sexual orientation and HIV status must relate to employment, schools, health services, sports etc.

-The Justice for All Roadmap will place emphasis on a strengthened legal and facilitating environment to protect individuals and groups against HIV-related stigma and discrimination by promoting relevant provisions in constitutions, laws (such as employment laws), policies, codes and practices.
+This Justice for All Programme will establish a Roadmap designed to ensure a strengthened legal and facilitating environment to protect against stigma and discrimination in the context of HIV, particularly by promoting provisions in constitutions, laws (such as employment laws), policies, codes and practices where HIV-status and sexual orientation are grounds for anti-discrimination provisions.